September 4, 2025

 Building Your Signal Intelligence System

-Innovative sales organizations are redesigning their event strategy around several core principles:
+Innovative sales organizations redesign their event strategy around several core principles.

 1. Signal Classification Framework

-Action: Utilize recommendation applications to enhance your understanding of your solutions.
+Action: Use recommendation applications to enhance your understanding of your solutions.

 Action: Route activity and intent signals to sales for immediate action.

-- Decision Signals: Executive involvement, case study and reference requests, implementation discussions.
+- Decision Signals are executive involvement, case study and reference requests, and implementation discussions.
+Translation: Near-term opportunity.

 2. Real-Time Intelligence Capture